 Sri Lanka Visa for Indian Passport Holders

-Sri Lanka ETA — double entry, valid for 30 days from arrival, for tourism or short business visits.
+Sri Lanka ETA — FREE for Indian passport holders since 1 September 2024 under the SAARC double-entry tourist exemption.
+Valid for 30 days from arrival, tourism or short business visits.

-Visa TypeETA (Electronic Travel Authorisation) FeeINR 0-5,500 ProcessingTypically a few hours to 24 hours
+Visa TypeETA (Free for Indians since Sep 2024) FeeFree for Indians ProcessingTypically a few hours to 24 hours

 Sri Lanka Visa — Quick Facts for Indians